cooperrc/engineering-dynamics/module_01/overview.md

 # Module 1 - Dynamic equations and definitions

+_ball rolling on plane_

 In this course, we are focused on kinematic _geometry of motion_ and kinetic _forces, energy, and impacts_ equations.
 This module covers the basic equations and definitions for describing dynamic motion.

 # Outline

 1. Kinematics
-  a. define position
+  1. define position
-  b. velocity
+  2. velocity
-  c. acceleration
+  3. acceleration
-  d. degrees of freedom and coordinates
+  4. degrees of freedom and coordinates
 2. Kinetics
-  a.
-Newton-Euler equations
+  1. Newton-Euler equations
-  b.
-Impulse-momentum
+  2. Impulse-momentum
-  c.
-Work-energy
+  3. Work-energy
-  d. equations of motion = second order diff eq
+  4. equations of motion = second order diff eq
 3. Solving dynamic problem
-  a.
-Newton-Euler equations define eom
+  1. Newton-Euler equations define eom
-  b.
-Use ODE solution for x(t)
+  2. Use ODE solution for x(t)